Top Flight: 10 Best Sneakers From the All-Star Hall of Fame

 Kyrie Irving: Nike Kyrie V

 This basic-looking shoe seeks to highlight Kyrie Irving's footwork and handling with a neon yellow mid-sole holding up a black and white body with red and blue accents.
-With lines inspired by the ancient pyramids, the matching limestone laces left no doubt how Irving's magic moves lit up the court, scoring 13 for Team LeBron.
+With lines inspired by the ancient pyramids, the matching limestone laces left no doubt how Irving's magic moves lit up the court, scoring 13 points for Team LeBron.

 Photo: Nathaniel S. Butler/NBAE (Getty Images)